Mexico 3–0 Czechia: World Cup 2026 Result

 Playing Style

 El Tri under Javier Aguirre plays a compact 4-3-3 that defends deep and counters with pace.
-Santiago Giménez is the focal point up front — one of the most prolific young strikers in Europe.
+With Santiago Giménez ruled out of the opener after ankle surgery, Raúl Jiménez leads the line — Aguirre's most trusted striker and the match-winner in back-to-back Gold Cup finals.
 Organized defensively, dangerous on transitions and set pieces.
 Home advantage in Group A (Guadalajara) is significant.
+Knockout run: Beat Ecuador 2-0 and host England in Mexico City, though the model rates England well clear of where the home crowd has this tie.
+Raúl Jiménez up top.

 Key Scorers